namelessvoid/qrwar/README.md

 # Game

+Controls:
+- `Space`: Toggle flat mode (to reveal stuff occluded by walls)

 ## Skirmish

 The game has a single game mode "skirmish" in which to players compete in a hot-seat match against each other.
 At first, units are deployed in the marked areas known as deployment zones.
-Afterwards, the the turn-based battle begins and both move and attack until all units of one player have been eliminated.
+Afterwards, the turn-based battle begins and both move and attack until all units of one player have been eliminated.

 ## Mapeditor